-Mark Kilian is most known for his ethnic flavored scores like the Oscar winning Tsotsi, Eye In The Sky (Helen Mirren, Aaron Paul, Alan Rickman,) Traitor (Don Cheadle, Guy Pierce,) Rendtion (Meryl Streep, Jake Gyllenhall, Reese Witherspoon,) the Indian film Before The Rains (Linus Roache, Jennifer Ehle,) Bless Me Ultima produced by Christy Walton of Walmart fame and the Mexican Film North By El Norte (Danny Trejo.)
+Mark Kilian is most known for his ethnic flavored scores like the Oscar winning Tsotsi, Eye In The Sky (Helen Mirren, Aaron Paul, Alan Rickman,) Traitor (Don Cheadle, Guy Pierce,) Rendtion (Meryl Streep, Jake Gyllenhall, Reese Witherspoon,) the Merchant Ivory produced Before The Rains (Linus Roache, Jennifer Ehle,) Bless Me Ultima produced by Christy Walton of Walmart fame and the Mexican Film North By El Norte (Danny Trejo.)

-However his versatility has led him to score such diverse films as John Carpenter’s The Ward, Revenge Of The Green Dragons (executive produced by Martin Scorsese,), the quirky comedy Trust Me (Clark Gregg, Felicity Huffman, Sam Rockwell, William H Macy,) Repentance (Forest Whitaker, Anthony Mackie) and the first Pitch Perfect which he co-scored with Christophe Beck and which won a platinum album for soundtrack sales.
+However his versatility has also led him to score such diverse films as John Carpenter’s The Ward, Revenge Of The Green Dragons (executive produced by Martin Scorsese,), the quirky comedy Trust Me (Clark Gregg, Felicity Huffman, Sam Rockwell, William H Macy,) Repentance (Forest Whitaker, Anthony Mackie) and the first Pitch Perfect which he co-scored with Christophe Beck and which won a platinum album for soundtrack sales.

 His TV work includes HBO’s 41, CNN’s President In Waiting, ABC’s Killer Women and Daybreak, Fox’s Kitchen Confidential and Jake In Progress and Hallmark’s King Solomon’s Mines and Icon.
 He has also written music for many high profile TV commercials including Apple, Toyota, Budweiser, American Express and Microsoft.

 Kilian cut his teeth in Hollywood writing additional music, orchestrating and electronic production for movies such as The Matrix Reloaded, Red, The Animatrix, Elektra, and Copycat.